 - Stand with your feet hip-width apart.

 - Hinge at your hips and bend your knees (as if you were going to sit in a chair).
 Lower down slowly to the count of 3 to focus on the eccentric part of the squat.

 - Repeat, lowering for 3 counts and standing up for 1.

 Experienced athletes can also consider adding weight, either with dumbbells held at your shoulders or sides or a barbell across your chest or back.
-Just make sure that your form is flawless before attempting these progressions and that you don't add too much weight at once.
+Just make sure your form is flawless before attempting these progressions and don't add too much weight at once.